quen69fr/RayTracing/README.md

   * `log: bool = True` If you want a progress bar to see the advancement of the image's computation.

 * To compute a video : Use the `create_video` function of your instance.
 Here are the parameters :
+  * `t0: int = 0` The frame's number when you want the scene to start.
   * `multiprocessing: bool = False` If you want to parallelize the images' computation (to go faster).
   * `num_cpu: int = 1`In case of `multiprocessing`, the number of processur you want to use.
 Don't use more CPU than the number available on your machine.